 The following definitions shall apply to this Article III and all other Sections where applicable unless otherwise noted herein.

-“One-Family Residential Structure” – A single structure with a limit of eight (8) bedrooms, which comply with all of the then applicable NH fire and building codes.
+“One-Family Residential Structure” – A single structure which comply with all of the then applicable NH fire and building codes.

-“Two-Family Residential Structure” – A single structure with a limit of eight (8) bedrooms, which comply with all of the then applicable NH fire and building codes.
+“Two-Family Residential Structure” – A single structure, which comply with all of the then applicable NH fire and building codes.

 “Multi-Family Residential Structure” – A single structure with three (3) or more Family Residential Units each with a limit of three (3) bedrooms which comply with all of the then applicable NH fire and buildings codes.

+“Accessory Dwelling Unit” – An accessory dwelling unit means a residential living unit that is within or attached to a single-family dwelling and that provides independent living facilities for one or more persons, including provisions for sleeping, eating, cooking and sanitation on the same parcel of land as the principal dwelling unit it accompanies.
+As per RSA 644:71

 “Bedroom” – As defined by the then applicable NH fire and building codes.